cacilhas/kodumaro/_source/posts/2022-05-21-why-we-hate.md

 [Nim][nim] is Python made right.
 Or it would be…

-The big Nim’s no-no is that you keep bumping into things that don’t behave as they told – or don’t work at all.
+The Nim’s big no-no is that you keep bumping into things that don’t behave as they told – or don’t work at all.

-The Nim’s line is:
+The Nim creators’ line is:

 {:class="text-center"} <img src="{{{ cacilhas.url }}}/img/works-on-my-machine.png" alt="WORKS ON MY MACHINE"/>